Hypocisy/RPGCoreV3-Chinese-wiki/ItemModule:-Affixes.md

   tier: 2
 ```

+# Configuration (./../itemmodule/affixes) - Assisted

-If you want to reduce your workload, you can utilize the generator notation to write the affixes.
-Add `auto-generator: true` as an option and instead of having to type every affix tier out by hand it will generate them in bulk by your definition.
+If you want to reduce your workload, you can utilize the generator notation to assist you in writing the affixes.
+Add `auto-generator: true` as an option and instead of having to type every affix tier out by hand it will generate them in bulk using a fairly compact notation.

 | Option | Type | Description |
 |-|-|-|